jrkerns/pylinac/docs/source/installation.rst

 .. note::

     If you plan on developing or contributing to pylinac, you'll want to set up a development environment.
-See :ref:`setup_dev_env`.
+See :ref:`developer-guide`.

 I'm new to Python
 -----------------